Who was Virgil?

-But the work Virgil is most remembered for is the epic poem called the Aeneid.
-This is a long poem in twelve books, like the Iliad or the Odyssey.
-The hero is Aeneas (i-KNEE-ass), who was a Trojan who was supposed to have escaped from Troy when the Greeks captured it during the Trojan War.
-It is the story of how, after the Trojan Horse, Aeneas and his men (like Odysseusand his men) escaped from Troy and travelled from Troy to Italy to found the city of Rome.
 This makes the Trojans the ancestors of the Romans (and the natural enemies of the Greeks).
-Aeneas travels first to Carthage, in Africa, where their queen Dido falls in love with him.
+Aeneas travels first to Carthage, in Africa.
+In Carthage, the queen, Dido falls in love with Aeneas.
 When Aeneas insists on leaving her, Dido kills herself.
 But Aeneas goes on to Italy, where he visits the underworld, and then to Rome.

 Virgil was not happy with the Aeneid.
 It was not published while he was alive, and when he died in 19 BC he left instructions that it should be destroyed.
-But his heirs published it anyway.
+But his heirs ignored his instructions and published it anyway.